tinyworldmap/tiny-world-map/README.md

 tinyworldmap is designed to be used with Leaflet.
 All zoom levels are supported, and the most complete version is only 277 kB gzipped.
 Its client-side rendering has been extensively profiled and tested on low-end decade-old phones, with no discernible lag.

-By default, the map displays the names and locations of the 10,000 most populous cities that were added to OpenStreetMap.
+By default, the map displays the 10,000 most populous cities added to OpenStreetMap.
 At the time of writing, this encompasses all cities and towns with a population of at least 48,000:

 <kbd><img src="images/zoomed-in-3.png" /></kbd>